Baris000-eng/KU-ARCHITECT-PROJECT/README.md

-# KU-ARCHITECT-PROJECT
+# ARCHITECT-PROJECT
-JAVA IMPLEMENTATION OF THE KU ARCHITECT PROJECT
+JAVA IMPLEMENTATION OF THE ARCHITECT PROJECT

-This is a console program implementing the ku architect contest.
+This is a console program implementing an architect contest.